Clarence Berry: The Klondike Gold Rush

-In the summer of 1896, George Carmack walked into the Forty Mile Creek Saloon and paid for his drink with gold nuggets.
+In the summer of 1896, George Carmack walked into the Bill McPhee's Saloon and informed CJ that he discovered gold in the Klondike and paid for his drink with gold nuggets.
 CJ felt Carmack's story was credible and left immediately with his brother Fred to stake claims.
 CJ and Fred, staying very close to shore in their small boat, pushed themselves upriver with "poles" slowly but surely against the mighty Yukon River current.
 It was hard work, but the Berry brothers made the 50 mi journey upstream to the claims within a few days.

-They both staked claims on Rabbit Creek, which quickly became known as Bonanza Creek.
+They both staked claims on Rabbit Creek, which quickly became known as Bonanza Creek and later traded a half interest in that claim for half of Anton Stander's claim on Eldorado Creek.
 They each explored their claims, digging to approximately 20 ft deep through the permafrost with some luck.
 These claims were sold, as they found no significant amount of gold.
 (A hundred years later, these stakes are still being mined, with the payzone being 60 ft deep.)

 CJ traded half of his claim on Bonanza Creek for a half claim on Little Rabbit Creek, which later became known as El Dorado Creek.
 They built a small cabin.
 Ethyl took care of heating the cabin and cleaning and cooking for the men.
 CJ and Fred gathered firewood and built large fires to melt the permafrost, allowing them to dig 6 in deeper each day.
 Fred and Clarence would chop a tree down uphill and "ride" it into camp.
 Clarence dug his own pit on the upper left side and Fred had a hole on the upper right of their half claim.
 (A claim was 500 ft long, measured with a rope and later resurveyed.)
 Shoring the holes was not necessary, as the frozen ground was structurally sound.
 The gold became more abundant the deeper they went.
 When they got 30 ft down, they were astounded.
 They had reached a payzone several feet thick of black sand containing gold, with every shovel full being worth hundreds of dollars (gold at $16.00 an ounce) Champion pans paid more than $500.00 per pan.